liquid-rocketry-illinois/RCP-Host/RCP.md

     - Header Byte
     - Device Class (0x03)
     - 4 byte floating point number
+- Clear Active Prompt: This packet does not contain a prompt string, and is a request from the target for the host to discard the last activated prompt.
+No error should occur if there is no active prompt

 The prompt string field of the target side packet contains a string of ascii characters that contain the prompt string.
 This prompt string is _not_ null terminated, its length must be determined from the header byte packet